bbfrederick/rapidtide/README.rst

 cardiac signals in fMRI, we developed a method to extract and clean cardiac waveforms from fMRI data, even when the fMRI TR is far too long to properly sample cardiac waveforms.
-This cardiac waveform can then be to track the pulsatile cardiac pressure wave through the brain in somewhat the same way that we track the LFO signals.
+This cardiac waveform can then be used to track the pulsatile cardiac pressure wave through the brain in somewhat the same way that we track the LFO signals.
 Among other things, this allows you to get cardiac waveforms during scans even when either
 1) you didn’t use a plethysmograph, or 2) you did, but the recording was